 Cours Saleya traces the border of Nice.
 It is home to both flower markets and a fruit and vegetable market.
 In the middle of the courtyard, behind the square, is the Palais de la Préfecture, which is the former Palace of the Sardinian Kings.

 Architect Jean André Guibert, a native of Nice, constructed the Nice Cathedral in the 17th century.
 The style is baroque and the bell tower is from the 18th century.
 The cathedral carries the name of a Christian martyr, who is the patron of Nice.
 The Place Rossetti faces this church; it is one of the liveliest spots in Vieux Nice.
 The Church of Jesus, l’Église Saint Jacques le Majeure, was edified by the Jesuits during the 17th century and is also of baroque style.

-The Port itself is its own small city, as it is slightly removed from the center of the city, to the east.
+The Port itself is its own small city, as it is slightly removed from the centre of the city to the east.
 It connects to the rest of the city by Ségurane Street.